-NORTHWEST TERRITORIES (July 14, 2021) – Julie Green, Minister of Health and Social Services is pleased to announce the 2021 recipients of the $1.75 million Anti-Poverty Fund.
-This year, 52 grants were awarded to community, Indigenous and non-profit organizations to help overcome and reduce poverty by addressing root causes.
+Julie Green, Minister of Health and Social Services, is pleased to announce the 2022 recipients of the $1.75 million Anti-Poverty Fund.
+This year, 64 grants were awarded to community, Indigenous and non-profit organizations to help overcome and reduce poverty by addressing root causes.
 This is the largest number of projects the fund has supported in a single year to date

-The successful proposals will reduce poverty by supporting food security; early childhood development; employment and training; healthy living; Traditional Knowledge; and on-the-land activities; as well as provide support to residents experiencing homelessness.
+The successful proposals will assist in reducing poverty by supporting food security; early childhood development; employment and training; healthy living; traditional knowledge; on-the-land activities; as well as provide support to residents experiencing homelessness.

 - Julie Green, Minister of Health and Social Services

-- The Anti-Poverty Fund helps support eligible organizations in their efforts to reduce poverty in the NWT.
+- The Anti-Poverty Fund supports eligible organizations in their efforts to reduce poverty in the NWT.

 - Projects receiving funding must align with one or more of the five pillars of the Anti-Poverty Strategic Framework and Action Plan.